crytic/tealer/README.md

-# Teal Analyzer
+# Tealer
-Teal Analyzer is a static analyzer for Teal code.
+Tealer is a static analyzer for Teal code.
 It parses the Teal program, and builds its CFG.
 The analyzer comes with a set of vulnerabilities detectors and printers allowing to quickly review the contracts.

 - [Features](#features)
 - [How to install](#how-to-install)